DanielBradford/rubic/README.md

 ### ADD RECIPE TYPE

-The green tab with the plus icon toggles a data entry form where the admin can add a recipe type.
+The green tab with the plus icon toggles a data entry form where the admin can add a recipe type. **If a new recipe type is added it is assigned a default image for corresponding recipe card avatars**.

 <img style="width:100%"  src="documents/screenshots/add_recipe_type.png">